robin-raymond/zax.io/basics.md

 ### Intrinsic Namespaces

-The compiler defines a default namespace named `Module`.
+The language defines a default namespace named `Module`.
 The namespace is the root namespace for all types relative to any current namespace.
 See [namespacing](namespacing.md) for more details.